DFE-Digital/tra-digital-design-history/app/posts/refer-serious-misconduct-by-a-teacher-in-england/2023-06-27-getting-feedback-from-users.md

 We allow users to give feedback through a link in the phase banner at the top of every page of the service.

 The feedback form uses Google Forms to collect and store feedback.
-But we cannot use Google Forms any more.
+We no longer use Google applications so we needed to design a new form.

 We’ve also added a link to give feedback on the confirmation page which users reach when they submit a referral.